matiullah23/nba-attendance/README.md

 Most Recent Year of Attendance Data: 2016-2017

-## Notes:

--running multiple regression with our 3 variables yielded bad results so next step is do single regression on each variable and take it from there
+## Still Needs to be Done:

+M- Create a bubble scatterplot via JS to show the 9 year history of all teams

--all regressions so far have not yielded good results.
-Somethings to visualize- the team's with 3+ all stars, lets run analysis on their attendance & # all-stars to see how much the increase in all-stars effected those specific teams
+J- Somethings to visualize- the team's with 3+ all stars, lets run analysis on their attendance & # all-stars to see how much the increase in all-stars effected those specific teams

--impact of Lebron on attendance.
+J-impact of Lebron on attendance.
 Look at Cavs and Heat during the 9 years of data.
 3 seperate analysis: 1 home, 1 road, 1 total

--look into W-L vs All-Stars

--look into impact of All-Stars on opposing teams effecting attendance of teams with low % capacity
+M- Put together the bubble chart and tableau charts together on the dashboard.